I'm a paragraph. Click here to add your own text and edit me. It's easy.

 journalist’s agenda and the story idea are aligned.
 But generally speaking, successful PR

-payoff is a heightened media profile that can be leveraged to build more business.
+The PR payoff is a heightened media profile that can be leveraged to build more business

-Goal Assessment: One of the first questions I ask a prospective client is, “What are
+Goal Assessment: One of the first questions as prospective client is to ask yourself, “What are

-In a professional relationship, my clients can expect honesty, understanding and regular
+are exciting!
+In a professional relationship, ShapiroPR publicity clients can expect honesty, understanding

 Comprehensive Press Kits: The press kit is the industry tool used to succinctly